tomaskjay/tomaskjay/README.md

 ### Hi there, I'm Tomas 👋

-- 📚 I’m currently interested in full stack engineering and end-to-end development
+- 🌱 I’m currently interested in broadening my knowledge of working across tech stacks and cloud deployment
+- 💻 You can find assignments I've had from school here as well as side projects I wrote for fun
-- 📫 You can reach me here: tomas.kn.jay@gmail.com
+- 📫 tomas.kn.jay@gmail.com